Revamping Mental Health?

 5 Primal Truths – and 5 Power-Tips!

-Here are some observations in January 2021 from 30 years of professional service in emotional and mental health to help you help others get another perspective.
+Here are some observations from 30 years of professional service in emotional and mental health to help you help others get another perspective.

 Take another look, and see things differently.